Hepatitis Q & A

 Hepatitis is considered a communicable disease and can be spread to other people through various ways including: sexual intercourse and other intimate, sexual practices, shared needle injection, and inadequate handwashing after toileting.
 There is treatment available.

-The Bethlehem Health Bureau (BHB) provides immunizations against Hepatitis A and Hepatitis B. BHB also provides FREE testing, education and referrals for Hepatitis C on Monday and Wednesday from 1-3PM.
+The Bethlehem Health Bureau (BHB) provides immunizations against Hepatitis A and Hepatitis B. BHB also provides FREE testing, education and referrals for Hepatitis C on Tuesday 1pm-3pm and Wednesday from 8:30am-11:30am.